IPS-LMU/The-EMU-SDMS-Manual/_book/emu-webApp.md

 <img src="pics/EMU-webAppEmu_emu-webApp.png" width="75%" style="display: block; margin: auto;" />

-The EMU-SDMS has a unique approach to its GUI in that it utilizes a web application as its primary GUI.
+The EMU-SDMS has a unique approach to its graphical user interface (GUI) in that it utilizes a web application as its primary GUI.
 This is known as the `EMU-webApp` \citep{winkelmann:2015d}.
 The `EMU-webApp` is a fully fledged browser-based labeling and correction tool that offers a multitude of labeling and visualization features.
 These features include unlimited undo/redo, formant correction capabilities, the ability to snap a preselected boundary to the nearest top/bottom boundary, snap a preselected boundary to the nearest zero crossing, and many more.
 The web application is able to render everything directly in the user's browser, including the calculation and rendering of the spectrogram, as it is written entirely using HTML, CSS and JavaScript.
 This means it can also be used as a standalone labeling application, as it does not require any server-side calculations or rendering.
 Further, it is designed to interact with any websocket server that implements the `EMU-webApp` websocket protocol (see Section \@ref(subsec:emu-webAppTheProtocol)).
 This enables it to be used as a labeling tool for collaborative annotation efforts.
 Also, as the `EMU-webApp` is cached in the user's browser on the first visit, it does not require any internet connectivity to be able to access the web application unless the user explicitly clears the browser's cache.
 The URL of the current live version of the `EMU-webApp` is: http://ips-lmu.github.io/EMU-webApp/.

 ## Main layout {#sec:emu-webApp-mainLayout}